philipp-baumann/simplerspec-pedometron-article/README.md

 ```

 For the installation of packages I would advise one of the two main
-procedures:

-1. Installing exact package versions and sources using the renv package
-    and the snapshot file `renv.lock`
-2. Manual installation of R packages with specific version tags

-Procedure 1 installs renv, which is then used restore simplerspec and
+procedures.
+Procedure one installs renv, which is then used restore
-remaining R packages versions as described `renv.lock` file in an
+simplerspec and remaining R packages versions as described `renv.lock`
-isolated project library.
+file in an isolated project library.

 ``` r
 ## Option 1 for installation
 install.packages("renv"); renv::restore("renv.lock")
 ```

-Option 2 below should also work, however comes without guarantee of
+Procedure two below should also work, however comes without guarantee of
 identical package versions.

 ``` r